zzuu666/antue/README.md

 ## Join Us

 We welcome you to join in the development of Antue.
-Before doing, [Here](https://zzuu666.github.io/antue/) are something you should konw.
+If you decide to join us [HERE](https://zzuu666.github.io/antue/) are something you want to know.